India's Serum Institute to make millions of potential coronavirus vaccine doses

 ($1 = 75.9640 Indian rupees)

-Reporting by Zeba Siddiqui in New Delhi; Editing by Mark Heinrich
+Additional reporting by Kate Kelland in London; Editing by Mark Heinrich and Hugh Lawson